Azoy/swift-evolution/proposals/nnnn-mutex.md

 }
 ```

-Our variable is treated as "immutable", but the underlying type is not sendable, thus this variable is implicitly main actor-isolated.
-Here, we're attempting to reference a main actor-isolated piece of data on a synchronous global function that is not isolated to any actor, thus the warning (which will become an error in Swift 6).
-However, this warning is actually appreciated here because while the lock does protect the state it's holding onto, it does not protect class references or any underlying pointers that the value may contain leading to unprotected shared mutable state.
-In the example, the global function `something` now has access to load/store values from this pointer, but there's nothing synchronizing access to the memory referenced by the pointer thus multiple threads could potentially race with each other trying to read/write data into this memory.
-The same applies to non-sendable class references, anybody can alter the class instance with a reference to it and the only thing the lock is protecting is the reference value itself which is meaningless once multiple threads can get a copy of the reference.
+Our variable is treated as immutable by the compiler, but the underlying type is not sendable thus this variable is implicitly main actor-isolated.
+We're attempting to reference a main actor-isolated piece of data in a synchronous global function that is not isolated to any actor (hence the warning).
+However, this warning is actually appreciated.
+While the lock does protect the state it's holding onto, it does not protect class references or any underlying memory being pointed to (by pointers).
+In the example, the global function `something` now has access to read/write values from this pointer, but there's nothing synchronizing access to the memory referenced by the pointer.
+Multiple threads could potentially race with each other trying to read/write data into this memory.
+The same applies to non-sendable class references, once threads have a hold of the reference, they can potentially race with each other trying to mutate the underlying instance.

 We can fix this warning though, if we isolate usages of `something()` to the main actor as well: